-- Manual lymph drainage (MLD) – A specialized massage technique to facilitate lymphatic flow within the body resulting in improved function and movement of the involved limb.
+- Manual lymphatic drainage (MLD) – A specialized massage technique to facilitate lymphatic flow within the body resulting in improved function and movement of the involved limb.

 - Compression bandaging – Low stretch bandages are used to create pressure that prevents fluid from returning to the affected limb.
 You and your caregivers are taught to apply these bandages independently.